Herefoss Municipality: Churches

+Geography

+The municipality surrounded the Herefossfjorden (part of the river Tovdalselva).
+The highest point in the municipality was the 429 m tall mountain Håstølknuten, located on the western border with Vegusdal Municipality.
+Mykland Municipality was located to the north, Froland Municipality and Øyestad Municipality was located to the east, Landvik Municipality was located to the southeast, Birkenes Municipality was located to the south, and Vegusdal Municipality was located to the west.

 History

-The municipality of Heirefos was established on 1 January 1838 (see formannskapsdistrikt law).
-In 1900, 610 people lived in the municipality on 67 different farms.
-During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1967, Herefoss (population: 585) was merged with the neighboring municipalities of Birkenes (population: 1,883) and Vegusdal (population: 582), forming the new municipality of Birkenes with its administrative centre located at Birkeland.

-Herefoss was historically the seat of public officials in this region.
+The area of Herefoss Municipality was historically the seat of public officials in this region.
 The fogd resided here from 1680 to 1820, and the sorenskriver (district judge) also lived here from 1724 to 1852.
 Herefoss was established as a prestegjeld in 1875.
 Herefoss Church was consecrated by Bishop Jacob von der Lippe in 1865.
+In 1900, 610 people lived in the municipality on 67 different farms.